 Prophet Eyes: Shanta has these when she communicates with the main character in Lightning Strikes.

 Record Needle Scratch: In Lightning Strikes, the main character finds who they believe to be Nightingale sitting at a chair, only to reveal that it's a mannequin dressed in her likeness.
 There's a sound of a a needle scratch to drive it home.

 Red Herring: Gabriella Rosetti in Destiny Undone is shown to be angry at the Puppetmaster and even attacks the detective for no good reason...until it turns out that she had no idea that the player was even a detective and just thought he was stalking her.
 Once they give her her missing purse, she's much more nicer... until Cricks kills her offscreen.

 Remember the New Guy: Cricks who appears in both Return to Joyville and Destiny Undone.
-Justified in that he died when he set the theater on fire and Felicia's memory about the night were fuzzy at best.
+It's justified in Return to Joyville because he died when he set the theater on fire and Felicia's memory about the night were fuzzy at best.